Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 • Flaxseed Raita: Raita is a yogurt-based condiment that is traditionally served with Indian cuisine.
 This version contains flaxseed and spices to add a healthy twist to the traditional recipe.

-• Flaxseed and Coconut Kheer: Kheer is a type of pudding that is popular in India.
-This version is made with flaxseed, coconut, and spices for a nutritious and delicious dessert.
+• Flaxseed and Coconut Kheer: Kheer, a popular Indian pudding, incorporates flaxseed, coconut, and spices to create a nutritious and flavorful dessert.

 Growing Plants and Seed Cultivation